-These scholarships amount to \$200 a year each and are awarded to High School Seniors who are candidates for admission to The University Akron.
-One is for a young man and one for a young woman; they extend over two school years.
+These scholarships amount to \$200 a year each and are awarded to High School Senior men and women who are candidates for admission to The University of Akron.
+They extend over two school years.

 To qualify the individual must be a member of the Akron Junior Bowling Congress and must be a high school student in his final semester.
 For each later semester the award is contingent upon satisfactory performance in college.